 - See the Gluten Free Ganache Recipe

-- Grease an 8 - 10-inch spring form pan or 4 mini spring form pans.
+- Oil an 8 - 10-inch spring form pan or 4 mini spring form pans.
 Line bottom with parchment paper.
+Then oil the top of the parchment paper.

 - Preheat oven to 350°F.